Reggionick/s3-deploy/README.md

 ## Arguments

-S3 Deploy's Action supports three inputs from the user: `folder`, `bucket` and `dist-id`.
+S3 Deploy's Action supports four inputs from the user: `folder`, `bucket`, `bucket-region` and `dist-id`.
 These inputs, along with their descriptions and usage contexts, are listed in the table below:

 | Input  | Description | Usage |
 | :---:     |     :---:   |    :---:   |